 After a divorce you will want to update your estate planning documents (wills, trusts, etc.) and if necessary, update the beneficiaries of your life insurance policies.

 Divorce at any stage of life is a serious legal process that requires the advice and counsel of an experienced attorney.
-Call Peter Van Aulen at (201) 845-7400 for a free comprehensive in office consultation.
+Call Peter Van Aulen at (201) 845-7400 for a free initial consultation.